What is Singapore Airlines’ cabin baggage policy?

 Checked Baggage Weight and Size Limits

 Due to local occupational rules, there is a weight limit of 32 kg per piece that cannot be exceeded, so heavy items should be repacked to be allowed for transportation.
-If you’re checking in a bulky item at Singapore Changi Airport, it should not exceed 200 cm length, 80cm height, and 75cm width.
+If you’re checking in a bulky item at Singapore Changi Airport, it should not exceed 200 cm in length, 80 cm in height, and 75 cm in width.

 Excess Baggage Fees

-For all itineraries, except the United States, excess baggage charges are levied based on zonal pricing.
+For all itineraries, except the United States and Canada, excess baggage charges are levied based on zonal pricing.
 The table applies to all travel itineraries with Singapore Airlines as the Most Significant Marketing Carrier, including interline travel, except in cases where Singapore Airlines stipulates that it will be the Operating Carrier.

 |From/to||Singapore||Band 1||Band 2||Band 3||Band 4|